Company Chicken is an easy yet elegant chicken breast recipe that's ready in just 20 minutes. Luscious, mouthwatering, and perfect for entertaining!

 - Heat a large skillet over medium-high heat then spray with nonstick spray.
 Season chicken breasts on both sides with seasoned salt and pepper then saute for 3-4 minutes on each side, or until cooked through.
 Remove chicken to a plate then tent loosely with foil and set aside.

-- Turn heat down to medium (remove skillet from heat to cool for a couple minutes if using a cast iron skillet like the one pictured,) then add a drizzle of extra virgin olive oil to the skillet.
-Add shallots then saute until golden brown, 1 minute.
+- Remove the skillet from the heat to cool for several minutes if using a cast iron skillet, which retains heat, then turn the heat down to medium.
+Add the extra virgin olive oil then add shallots and saute until golden brown, 1 - 2 minutes.
 Add prosciutto then saute until crisp, 3-4 minutes.
-Add garlic then saute for 30 more seconds.
-Add broth and butter then simmer until sauce has reduced and slightly thickened, 3-4 minutes.
-Add capers and a squeeze of fresh lemon juice, then plate chicken and serve sauce on top.
+Add garlic then saute for 30 seconds.
+Add broth and butter then simmer until the sauce has reduced and slightly thickened, 3-4 minutes, using a spatula to scrape up any golden brown bits from the bottom of the skillet.
+Add capers and a squeeze of fresh lemon juice then stir to combine.

 Notes